Introduction

 Step 6: Tracking and Managing Your Crypto Investment

-Tools for Tracking Your Portfolio
+Tools for Tracking a Diversified Portfolio

 Features to look for:

-• Customisable price alerts.
+• Customisable price alerts for each cryptocurrency.

 Portfolio Dashboards